21ideas-org/21ideas.org/content.en/docs/Theory/lightning/lightning-wallets.md

 | Open source | ✅ [GitHub](https://github.com/ZeusLN/zeus) |
 | Suitable for | Intermediate |

-Despite the fact that Zeus offers a wide range of features, which is rather aimed at more experienced users, the team has not forgotten about ordinary bitcoiners who just want to use the Lightning Network without trusting anyone their funds.
-The wallet offers several different usage options and will suit literally anyone who has ever used a Lightning wallet.
+Despite the fact that Zeus offers a wide range of features, which better suits more experienced users, the team has not forgotten about ordinary bitcoiners who just want to use the Lightning Network without trusting anyone with their funds.
+The wallet offers several different specifics of usage and will suit literally anyone who has ever used a Lightning wallet.
 We suggest starting with two options that are appropriate for this section of the guide:

-- using LSP (liquidity provider)
+- using an LSP (liquidity provider)
-- self channel management
+- manual channel management

 ### Zeus + LSP